 It is important to remember that Library staff do not teach APA, and will not evaluate or correct work.
 If you need help with APA Style, contact your instructor, or contact the Student Success Hub to request a meeting with a peer tutor or the Writing Clinic.

 APA Style refers to a set of guidelines created by the American Psychological Association.
 These guidelines help writers, including students, to format written work and citations in a consistent way.
 APA Style is one of the most common citation and formatting styles, and it is used in many disciplines.

 This guide outlines the basics of the seventh edition of APA Style, including formatting and the most common citations that students will use.
-If you have questions about anything in this guide, or if you would like more information on APA Style, please contact the Library by email, by phone at Ext.
-2249, or by visiting us.
-We'll be happy to help.
+If you have questions about anything in this guide, or if you would like more information on APA Style, please contact the Library, or contact the Student Success Hub.

 It is not possible or necessary to memorize the correct way to cite every kind of source.
 Looking up how to cite something is expected, and encouraged!
 What is important is remembering to give credit for information and ideas that are not your own.